xverizex/RetroSpriteEditor/README.md

 ![screenshot](screenshots/0.png)

 Draw your sprites and backgrounds with this program specially designed for retro consoles.
-There is only a pencil available.

 ## FEATURES
 * saving to NES format